Parkland Magnet High School

 Parkland Magnet High School is a magnet school in Winston-Salem, North Carolina that offers an International Baccalaureate program and describes itself as a "Center for the Cultural Arts".
 Parkland was founded in 1965 as Parkland High School.

 The school's campus is located on the south side of Winston-Salem, and is easily accessible from Interstate 40, US Highway 52, and Peters Creek Parkway.

 The campus includes a main building, several multi-classroom pod trailers, a practice football field, competition track, baseball and softball fields.
 The main building houses the school's administrative offices, cafeteria, two gymnasiums, and auditorium as well as 80 classrooms.
 The football & lacrosse teams plays their home games at Deaton-Thompson stadium located off West Clemmonsville Road which is located approximately 1.4 miles from the school's campus.
 The soccer teams play their home games at the W-S/FC Soccer Complex on Bolton street, which is approximately 3.2 miles from Parkland's campus.

 Academics

 Parkland Magnet High School is an accredited International Baccalaureate World School.
-The IB Diploma Program itself takes place during the 11th and 12th grades, however the foundation necessary for success in the program is laid in 9th and 10th grade courses.
+The IB Diploma Programme itself takes place during the 11th and 12th grades, however the foundation necessary for success in the program is laid in 9th and 10th grade courses.
 The rigorous course of study provides a liberal arts curriculum from a global perspective, university-level work, and required examinations that are developed and marked on an international standard.

 In addition to the International Baccalaureate program, Parkland also offers a conventional course load for its students.

 Athletics

 Parkland is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 7A school.
-They compete in the 7A/8A Central Piedmont Conference.
+They compete in the Central Piedmont 7A/8A Conference.
 The school's mascot is the Mustang, with the school colors being red, white, and blue.